 STOP THE BLEED was developed after the Sandy Hook Elementary School shooting.
 While gunshot wounds are a major cause of death by severe loss of blood (also called exsanguination), kitchen cuts and yard work injuries are more common reasons people find themselves in the hospital due to excessive bleeding.

-“It can be very fast — a person can bleed out in just five minutes,” says Dr. Carlos H. Palacio, MD, FACS, Trauma Director, South Texas Health System McAllen, the first Level II trauma center in Hidalgo County.
+“It can be very fast — a person can bleed out in just five minutes,” says Dr. Carlos H. Palacio, MD, FACS, Trauma Director, South Texas Health System McAllen, a comprehensive Level I Trauma Center.
 “When this course is complete, the community is empowered to be lifesavers, basically.”

 In completing STOP THE BLEED training, community members are able to take on a critical role before the patient makes it to the emergency room.

 “They will help reduce the number of casualties by decreasing the exsanguination period for a patient,” Dr. Palacio said.
 “So, by the time paramedics arrive, they should have good blood pressure and a good amount of blood still in their system and we will be able to continue our work with the patient.”